medplum/medplum/packages/docs/docs/migration/migration-pipelines.md

 ```

 ### Step 1: Create Patients
-Use a batch request to upload [`Patients`](patient) independently, using the primary key from the source system as the identifier.
+Use a batch request to upload [`Patients`][patient] independently, using the primary key from the source system as the identifier.

 <MedplumCodeBlock language="ts" selectBlocks="create-patients-batch">
     {ExampleCode}